ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

 We are basically done with our preparations.
-So far we have defined our models, created a our `ShoolContext` through which we can query the database and registered it with the dependency injection container.
-Also we added some initialization logic so that our database is created with some initial data.
+So far, we have defined our models, created a our `ShoolContext` through which we can query the database and registered it with the dependency injection container.
+Also, we added some initialization logic so that our database is created with some initial data.
 With that settled let us move on and talk about GraphQL.

 ## GraphQL Schema